Network considerations for cloud deployments of Azure Local, version 23H2

 Management VLAN ID

 If you plan to use two physical network adapters for management, you need to set the VLAN on both adapters.
-This must be done as part of the bootstrap configuration of your servers, and before they're registered to Azure Arc, to ensure you successfully register the nodes using this VLAN.
+This must be done as part of the bootstrap configuration of your machines, and before they're registered to Azure Arc, to ensure you successfully register the nodes using this VLAN.

 To set the VLAN ID on the physical network adapters, use the following PowerShell command: